maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

     src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-MML-AM_CHTML">
 </script>

-The music industry is a tough one.
+It comes as no surprise that the music industry is tough.
 When you decide to produce an artist or invest in a marketing campaign for a song, there are many factors to take into account.
-But what if data science could help with this task?
+What if data science could help with this task?
 What if it could help predict whether a song is going to be a hit or not?

-# The Context
+# Setting the stage

-Several articles and papers try to explain why a song became a hit, and the features these songs share.
-We will try to go a bit further, and build a hit song classifier.
-To build such a classifier, we typically will need a lot of data enrichment, since there is no single source of data that can help with such a vast task.
-We will use the following sources to help us build the dataset :
+There's no shortage of articles and papers trying to explain why a song became a hit, and the features hit songs share.
+Here, we will try to go a bit further and build a hit song classifier.
+To build such a classifier, we'll typically need a lot of data enrichment because there is no single source of data that can help with such a large task.

+We will use the following sources to help us build the dataset:
 - Google Trends
 - Spotify
 - Billboard
 - Genius.com

-We will consider the following :
-- A song is a hit if it reaches the top 10 of the most popular songs of the year
-- Otherwise, it's not a hit
+We will consider a song a hit if it reaches the top 10 of the most popular songs of the year.
+Otherwise, it does not count as a hit.

-In this two-parts article, we are going to implement the following pipeline and build our hit song classifier !
+In this two-part article, we will implement the following pipeline and build our hit song classifier!

 ![image](https://maelfabien.github.io/assets/images/expl5_22.png)